sparshg/battleship/README.md

 The client can be started using `npm run dev` inside `app` directory.

-The server and the database services are containarized.
+The server and the database services are containerized.
 Just run `docker compose up` to start the server and database services if you are working on the frontend.
 Make sure to make a `.env` file with these parameters:
 ```
 DATABASE_PASSWORD=db_password